-Many active home buyers are probably aware that mortgage options, especially Jumbo loans, have become more restrictive in recent months.
-Lenders continue to adjust mortgage program guidelines in response to the economic impacts of the pandemic.
+Many active home buyers are probably aware that mortgage options, especially Jumbo loans, became more restrictive in 2020 and 2021.
+Lenders continue to adjust mortgage guidelines in response to changing economic impacts of the pandemic.
 However, in 2022 as things slowly return to normal many Jumbo financing options are available again.

-High balance Jumbo mortgages have probably been restricted the most during this time.
-In fact, some banks have abandoned high-cost loans altogether for the foreseeable future.
+High balance Jumbo mortgages were probably restricted the most during this time.
+In fact, some banks abandoned high-cost loans altogether for a few years.

 The good news is there are still reduced down payment options available to Santa Barbara home buyers with less than 20% down payment.
 It’s important first to note that the highest loan to value programs (95% and 90%) are still available to qualified borrowers.